-Power Door Locks
+Power Door Locks (Option)

-If your vehicle has power door locks, push LOCK on the power door lock switch on the door armrest.
-This switch will lock all the doors at once.
+If your vehicle has power door locks, the switch is located on the armrest.
+Press LOCK to lock all the doors at once.

-To unlock the doors, push on the raised area next to the key symbol.
+To unlock the doors, press the raised area next to the key symbol.